dock108/bet-intel/prd.md

 ## Overview

-This product leverages real-time sportsbook odds data from top market-makers (DraftKings, FanDuel, Pinnacle, or Caesars) to empower users to identify and set advantageous "limit order-style" bets on emerging peer-to-peer (P2P) betting platforms like Sporttrade, ProphetX, and Novig.
+This product leverages real-time sportsbook odds data from top market-makers to empower users to identify and set advantageous "limit order-style" bets on emerging peer-to-peer (P2P) betting platforms like Sporttrade, ProphetX, and Novig.
+Initially, the product will use the free tier of The Odds API for odds data.
 The goal is to automate value identification, clearly communicate optimal betting strategies, educate users on the unique P2P betting model, and monetize through premium subscriptions and affiliate links.

 ## Objectives